nim-lang/Nim/doc/manual.md

     only a hint for the compiler: it may completely ignore it, and it may inline procedures that are not marked as `inline`.

+`noinline`:idx:
+:   The backend compiler may inline procedures that are not marked as `inline`.
+    The noinline convention prevents it.
+    It might helps to reduce code size by adding it to large procedures.

 `fastcall`:idx:
 :   Fastcall means different things to different C compilers.
 One gets whatever
     the C `__fastcall` means.